-- Since the 18/19 harvest, we have had 100% geographical traceability of the crushed cane and made a continuous effort to guarantee this high standard, even in this dynamic sector.
+- We have made a continuous effort to guarantee this high standard, even in this dynamic sector.

 - A premise of our business model is the traceability of the origin of our raw material, even for sugarcane from third-party suppliers.

 - The traceability of our raw material allows us to have active participation in our supply chain.
 This is the case for the ELO Program, which made great progress in 20/21.

 94% of our sugarcane sources are covered by internationally recognized sustainability programs

 20/23 of our units in operation are certified to an internationally recognized standard

 96% of our sugarcane sources are covered by internationally recognized sustainability programs;